Pepper X substitute options arranged side by side for cooking swaps

 7 Pot Douglah

 The 7 Pot Douglah's nutty, earthy heat runs 1,200,000-1,853,986 SHU and is the most flavor-compatible option for Pepper X's earthy side.
-The nutty quality is unique among super-hots and complements earthy applications — think chili, dry rubs, and fermented hot sauces.
+The nutty quality is rare among super-hots and complements earthy applications - think chili, dry rubs, and fermented hot sauces.

-Conversion: 1.5:1 to compensate for the lower SHU ceiling.
 This is the substitute to reach for when flavor alignment matters more than matching heat exactly.
 It also represents the broader American pepper tradition of pushing cultivars toward extreme heat with complex flavor.

 #7